 Everspace works well providing countless hours of challenging and exciting space fights.
 I found it rather difficult at times despite changes in difficulty, but that's part of the appeal.
 There are difficulties present if it gets tough or frustrating with the core goal being the improvement of ship abilities.
 The universe is an absolute treat to fly through and it feels strangely alive with how much activity is present.
 Few games have ever done this sort of gameplay style and it feels like a completely unique experience.
 This being with the general design and with the ever changing sectors to explore.
 Everspace is an engaging and intense space game that's got something for everyone.

-Review Done on Everspace for Xbox One
+Everspace Review on Xbox One

 Review Code Provided by Evolve PR